 - Outcome 5: Design strategies to meet the cultural and linguistic diversity of children and families, including those with disabilities.

-- Outcome 6: Identify and examine potential challenges and barriers to implementation of practices that support all young children's social and emotional development.
+- Outcome 6: Identify and examine potential challenges and barriers to implementation of practices that support sample children's social and emotional development.